IvanVnucec/IvanVnucec.github.io/_posts/2024-11-11-catchcam-project-idea.md

   - catchcam
 ---

 I'm starting a new project called Catchcam - a plug and play speed camera detector that works completely offline.
-It's similar to Waze or Radarbot, but with total privacy in mind- nobody tracks where you are, and no internet needed.
+It's similar to Waze or Radarbot, but with total privacy in mind - nobody tracks where you are, and no internet needed.
 Just plug it into your vehicle USB socket and start driving.
 It features:

 - Built-in speaker and LED for alerts